Starz’s new show, The Serpent Queen, tells the story of Catherine de Medici’s life and reign in 16th-century France. In the first season,...

 You can also find references to Magritte’s works in the movies Maléna by Giuseppe Tornatore, in The Thomas Crown Affair by Norman Jewison, and in Twin Peaks by David Lynch.
 Let us know if you find them!

-Edward Hopper was a painter, exponent of American realism, who was able to represent the life of American people in the 19th century in a very peculiar way.
+Edward Hopper was a painter, exponent of American Realism, who was able to represent the life of American people in the 19th century in a very peculiar way.
 For example, the cold light and tones, the geometries, and the characters’ loneliness reveal a soundless and empty world.

 His works convey a sense of anguish, maybe because the people and the buildings depicted look almost fake, like mannequins.
 For this reason, we can find references to Hopper’s paintings in some of the best horror and thriller movies.

 Hopper’s House by the Railroad depicts a Victorian building, set in a desolate landscape next to a railroad, a symbol of modernity.
-Also there is absolutely nothing nearby, no vegetation, people, or any other signs of life.
+Also there is absolutely nothing nearby, no vegetation, people, nor any other signs of life.

 35 years later Hitchcock took inspiration from this painting and built it as Norman Bates’ home (the main character of Psycho).
 As Bates says, he doesn’t have many guests at his motel since they redirected the highway.
 In his isolation, Bates’ madness grew and he thus became the murderer we all know.